Energy statistics - an overview

-In 2017 in the EU-28, the highest need (gross inland consumption + international maritime bunkers) was for oil and petroleum products, 626.5 Mtoe, of which 86.7 % were imported.
-For natural gas the need in 2017 was 398.4 Mtoe, 74.3 % of it covered by imports.
-The production of solid fossil fuels in the EU-28 has been in decline over the last two decades (Figure 1) as was its gross inland consumption.
-At EU-28 level in 2017, 43.9 % of solid fuels consumed were imported.
+In 2019 the EU's energy demand was highest for oil and petroleum products and equalled 545.6 Mtoe, of which 96.8 % was imported.
+For natural gas the demand in 2019 stood at 335.9 Mtoe, with 89.7 % of it covered by imports.
+The production of solid fossil fuels in the EU has been in decline over the last two decades (Figure 1), as was their gross inland consumption.
+At EU level in 2019, 44.0 % of solid fossil fuels consumed were imported.
+Overall, the long-term trend since 1990 points to an increasing import dependency.
+Whereas in 1990 50.1 % of all fuels consumed were imported, the figure stood at 60.7 % in 2019.

-Energy intensity can be considered as an approximation of the energy efficiency of a country’s economy and shows how much energy is needed to produce a unit of GDP.
+Energy intensity can be considered as an approximation of the energy efficiency of a country’s economy, and shows the amount of energy needed to produce a unit of GDP.
 There are various reasons for observed improvements in energy intensity: a general shift from industry towards a service-based economy in Europe, a shift within industry to less energy-intensive activities and production methods, the closure of inefficient units, and more energy-efficient appliances.
 Map 2 illustrates energy intensity using GDP purchasing power standards (PPS), which are more suited for comparison across countries in a specific year.

 Figure 15 shows energy intensity using chain-linked GDP values, which are better suited for comparison of historic trends in each country.
-Compared to 2007, energy intensity declined in Greece, while in the last 5 years (2012-2017) energy intensity improved in almost all EU countries (except Portugal).
+Compared to a decade ago, all EU countries achieved improvements in terms of energy intensity, while in the last five years (2014-2019) only Malta saw a rise in energy intensity.

 Source data for tables and graphs